hivemq/mqtt-cli/docs/_docs/shell/list.md

 # List
 ***

-Lists all the connected clients.
+Lists all the connected clients of this mqtt-cli shell session.

 ## Synopsis